 Aboriginal people in Tasmania are forcibly removed and settled on Flinders Island.
 The living conditions lead to many deaths.
 Later the community is moved to Cape Barren Island.

 Governor Arthur tries unsuccessfully to drive all the remaining Aboriginal people in eastern Australia on to the Tasman Peninsula.
-2,200 men form a ‘Black Line’.
-It cost 5,000 pounds (equivalent to about AUD 1.2 million in 2008) and only two Aboriginal people are caught - an old man and a young boy.
+2,200 settlers, military, police and convicts form a ‘Black Line’.
+It was the largest force assembled against Aboriginal people anywhere in Australia and cost 5,000 pounds (equivalent to about AUD 1.2 million in 2008) and only two Aboriginal people are caught – an old man and a young boy.

 The Dunghutti people of north coast NSW are now confined to 40 hectares of land on the Bellwood Reserve, near present day Kempsey.
 They previously owned 250,000 hectares.